The5pecial0ne/PES-Stadium-Exporter-macOS/README.md

-# PES Stadium Exporter — macOS Setup
+# PES Stadium Exporter — macOS

 This is a macOS-compatible fork of the PES Stadium Exporter Blender addon.
 The original addon bundles Windows binaries and assumes Windows-style file